211025-java-mule/p0-piotrek/Readme.md

 <h3>Features</h3>
-- Shows information about favorite character from Rick and Morty.
+Application shows information about favorite character from Rick and Morty.
 There are 826 to pick from!
+Here are options how to look:
+- Search by id
+- Search by name
+- Get random character

-- Instantly adds it to Postgre database
+All the characters are instantly adds it to Postgre database

 <h3>Running</h3>
 Setup DB